 How to Become a Digital Nomad: 9 Things to Consider

-By MBO Partners | August 8, 2023
+By MBO Partners • August 10, 2024

-Key Points
+Key points

-Digital nomads are people who embrace a location-independent, technology-enabled lifestyle.
+• Digital nomads are people who embrace a location-independent, technology-enabled lifestyle.

-To get started, consider your destination, review your budget, and set details with your place of work.
+• To get started, consider your destination, review your budget, and set details with your place of work.

-Be successful by traveling slowly, paying off debt, working regular hours, and connecting with other digital nomads.
+• Be successful by traveling slowly, paying off debt, working regular hours, and connecting with other digital nomads.

-What is a Digital Nomad?
+What Is a Digital Nomad?

-How do You Become a Digital Nomad?
+How Do You Become a Digital Nomad?

 Plan where you’re going to work

-There’s a lot to take into account when choosing what destination might be right for you.
+There’s a lot to consider when choosing what destination might be right for you.
 It may sound obvious, but you’ll want to make sure that you can truly work from the place you choose to go.
 If you already have a job that will allow you to travel, check with your company regarding their policies.
 If you work with a variety of clients you’ll want to do your own research to make sure you’re covered in terms of legal requirements—think passports or visas, taxes, health insurance, personal safety, etc.

 Check out: Setting Client Expectations as a Digital Nomad